angular/angular/aio/aio-builds-setup/docs/overview--http-status-codes.md

 # Overview - HTTP Status Codes

-This is a list of all the possible HTTP status codes returned by the nginx anf upload servers, along with a bried explanation of what they mean:
+This is a list of all the possible HTTP status codes returned by the nginx and preview servers, along with a brief explanation of what they mean:

 ## `http://*.ngbuilds.io/*`